 Further Tata Cummins Private Limited (TCPL) exceeded the materiality threshold asprescribed under regulation 23 of LODR in FY 2019-20.
 Approval is also sought from themembers for entering to such material contracts/arrangements/transactions with TataCummins Private Limited for the next financial year FY 2020-21.

 All Related Party Transactions are placed before the Audit Committee for approval.Prior omnibus approval of the Audit Committee is put in place for the transactions whichare repetitive in nature.
 A statement of all Related Party Transactions is placed beforethe Audit Committee for its review on a quarterly basis specifying the nature value andterms and conditions of the transactions.

-The Company has adopted a Related Party Transactions Policy.
-The Policy as approved bythe Board is uploaded on the Company's website at the web link:http://www.acglgoa.com.Details of the transactions with Related Parties are provided in the accompanyingfinancial statements.
+The Policy has been approved by the Board on the recommendation of the Audit Committeeand is uploaded on the Company's website at the web link:http://acglgoa.com/wp-content/uploads/2019/Revised-Materiality-of-Related-Party-and-dealing-with-Related-Party-Transactions-policy.pdf.Details of the transactions with Related Parties are provided in the accompanyingfinancial statements.
 There were no transactions during the year which would require to bereported in Form AOC 2.

 The Board has laid down a clear Risk Policy to identify potential business risks andinstall effective mitigation processes to protect Company's assets and business risks.Risk Assessment and minimization plan are reviewed by the Risk Management Committee of theBoard on a periodic basis.